INTERACTIVE LEARNING SPACES

 • The displays and associated activity packs allow for independent learning opportunities for each child.
 Some teachers experience this as freeing up time to focus on those who need more targeted inputs.

-We have found a particularly quick resonance to Shabd Majaa Boards from teachers who wish for a quality classroom environment but are lax or unable to put in the effort needed to do so.
+We have found a particularly quick resonance to Shabda Majaa Boards from teachers who wish for a quality classroom environment but unable to put in the effort needed to do so.

 • The interactive board includes materials designed to improve oral and written language such as stories well known to the children in the settlement.
 The stories are presented in picture form.
 This is supplemented with cards carrying the key words of the story.